ladenberger/bmotion-prob-frontend/README.md

 ./gradlew clean standalone_linux-x64
 ```

-to build the standalone version for linux x64.
+to build for linux x64.

 This should build the application without a gradle installation on your computer.